Introduction

 • How to exit, safely and effectively, after physical self-defense actions are performed.

-• Identification of everyday items that could be used as self-defense “weapons” and how to use them.
+• Identification of everyday items that could be used as self-defense “weapons” and how to use these weapons.

-A good program progressively teaches easy to learn, simple to master, practical, realistic, and effective physical strategies and techniques – not the TV & movie choreography we so often see.
+A good program progressively teaches easy to learn, simple to master, practical, realistic, and effective physical strategies and techniques.

-• Training should be progressive – gradually increasing in complexity (single techniques progressing to combinations of multiple movements and techniques) and intensity (speed of movement, power of movement, resistance to movement, etc.).
+• Training should be progressive – gradually increasing in complexity (combination of multiple movements and techniques) and intensity (speed of movement, power of movement, resistance to movement, etc.).

 • Biomechanics should be taught to allow an individual to reach his or her maximum potential for technique performance speed, quickness, power, accuracy, etc.

-A quality program provides participants with learning progressions that eventually lead to practice time against “realistic” attacks performed by the instructor wearing full protection so the trainee can fight back with full power and speed.
+A quality program provides participants with practice time against “realistic” attacks performed by an instructor wearing full protection so the trainee can fight back with full power and speed.
 In this situation, the trainer “attacks” the trainee slowly, with little force at the beginning, but gradually increases the speed and power of the following attacks until the trainee can perform at full speed.
-Experiencing the “adrenaline rush” in this “safe” environment is crucial!
+Experiencing the “adrenaline rush” in this “safe” environment helps people to deal with it, if it really happens!

-Here is one final training recommendation – the training program should enjoyable.
+I would like to give one final training guideline – the program you participate in should make it fun to learn self-defense.
 Yes, this is a serious subject and should be presented as such.
-But, if a training activity is enjoyed, the information and skills will be retained better!
-And, if you enjoy this training, you might discover a whole new fitness activity in which to consistently participate!
-But please understand that fitness-specific training is not self-defense training.
-However, self-defense training can improve fitness.
+But, if you enjoy the training activity, you will retain the information and skill instruction better!
+And, if you enjoy this training, you might be discovering a whole new program in which you can participate to enhance your physical fitness!
+But please understand that fitness-specific training cannot be self-defense training.
+However, self-defense training can be a fitness program.
+This will be explained in a future article!

-For those corporations/organizations who choose a proactive approach in protecting their employees/ members with a personal safety and self-defense training program, I hope I have provided you with practical and useful guidelines by which to evaluate and choose a program that will meet your needs and expectations.
+For those corporations who choose a proactive approach in protecting their corporate assets (employees) with a personal safety and self-defense training program, I hope I have provided you with practical and useful guidelines by which to evaluate and choose a program that will meet your needs and desires.

-The next article describes ‘How’ to design and implement a comprehensive personal safety and self- defense training program that provides the greatest impact for employees of any corporation:
+The next article series describes ‘How’ to design and implement a comprehensive personal safety and self-defense training program that provides the greatest impact for employees of any corporation:

-• Determine the exact needs (or what is initially perceived as the exact needs) of a specific, unique group of participants, and
+• Determine the exact needs (or what is initially perceived as the exact needs) of a specific, unique group of employees, and

-• Design, structure, and implement a quality personal safety/self-defense training program.
+• Design, structure and implement a quality corporate self-defense training program.